mlcourses/lab-1-blog-post-group2_cs281/post.md

 ![Alternate image text](./resources/IMG_0197.JPG)

 ### What We Learned:
-We found out that top rows is connected to each other horizontally and all the holes are top rows is connected to +5 voltage and all the holes in the bottom rows are connected to the ground. <br />
+We found out that the top rows are connected to each other horizontally and all the holes in the top row are connected to +5 voltage, and all the holes in the bottom row are connected to the ground. <br />
-We varified this by wiring the holes into Logic Indicators that top red LED light up when it is connected to +5 voltage and bottom green LED light up when it is connected to the ground.
+We verified this by wiring the holes into Logic Indicators so that the top red LED lights up when it is connected to +5 voltage and the bottom green LED lights up when it is connected to the ground.

 ## Let's Build LED Circuits
 ### Step 1 -

+## Working with the Arduino
+### Step 1 -
+For this portion of the lab, it is helpful to first understand what an Arduino is.
+An Arduino board is an embedded controller that we can use to specify what we would like our circuit to do, as well as let the circuit operate independently.
+Basically, we are giving the circuit a set of tasks to do autonomously.

+### Step 2 -
+- To make use of the Arduino and give it instructions, we used the Arduino IDE (integrated development environment).
+Here is the link to download that: http://www.arduino.cc/en/software.
+-

 ## Testing